V. Lakshmikantha Rao

 Captain V. Lakshmikantha Rao is a senior leader of the Indian regional political party Telangana Rashtra Samithi.
-He hails from the Brahmin community.
+He hails from the Karanam community.
 He was with the party since its formation.

 He was the choice of TRS KCR for the Rajya Sabha biennial polls.
 On 3 June 2016 he was declared elected unopposed along with D. Srinivas of the same party.